 After that, the jail tour ended up not being very exciting, and we weren’t even allowed to take photos.
-It was just too clean and too comfortable….not Alcatrazy-looking at all.
+It was just too clean and too comfortable….not Alcatraz-looking at all.

-At the end of the evening, we were rewarded in the BSO break room with delicious Dunkin’ Donuts.
+We were rewarded in the BSO break room with delicious Dunkin’ Donuts at the end of the evening.

-On the last day of Tamarac University, after passing our final exam – yes we were tested on city knowledge, we attended the City Commission meeting where we received our diplomas.
+On the last day of Tamarac University, we were tested on city knowledge; we attended the City Commission meeting where we received our diplomas.

 Oh, and don’t mention Tamarac Talk because no one will admit that reading it is their guilty pleasure.